-And, I just saw she has a new book coming out called: Redeeming Power: Understanding Authority and Abuse in the Church, you can pre-order it now, but it is not being released until October, 2020...posted on: It's All About Power
+And, I just saw she has a new book coming out called: Redeeming Power: Understanding Authority and Abuse in the Church, you can pre-order it now, but it is not being released until October, 2020...posted on: Power: How Will We Use It?

 Thanks Bev, for pointing these out!
 Diane Langberg's Suffering and the Heart of God: How Trauama Destroys and Christ Restores is terrific.
-She has a few chapters that are particularly helpful on...posted on: It's All About Power
+She has a few chapters that are particularly helpful on...posted on: Power: How Will We Use It?

 Thanks Jane, and everyone, for the conversation.
 Would still love to see more resources shared by those who commented.
 If you can find Christians who have thoughtfully created resources regarding...